Kent Supported Employment privacy notice

 How long your personal data will be kept

-We will hold your personal information securely and retain it for a maximum of 10 years, after which the information is archived or securely destroyed.
+We will hold your personal information securely and retain it for a maximum of 10 years, after which the information is made inaccessible to system users or securely destroyed.

 Reasons we can collect and use your personal information